 A common misconception is that cost segregation creates new tax deductions out of thin air.
 What it actually does is accelerate the deductions you’re already entitled to.
 The study reclassifies building components into shorter-lived asset categories.
 For example, items like carpeting, cabinetry, and certain electrical wiring might be moved from a 39-year life to a 5-year life.
 Land improvements like parking lots and landscaping can be moved to a 15-year life.
 By shifting a portion of the property’s cost basis to these shorter schedules, you can claim significantly larger depreciation expenses in the early years of ownership.

-How Cost Segregation Improves Your Bottom Line
+How Cost Segregation Directly Impacts Your Cash Flow

 A cost segregation study is more than just an accounting exercise; it’s a powerful financial strategy designed to improve your property’s financial performance from day one.
 By reclassifying assets, you can significantly reduce your tax burden and hold onto more of your cash.
 Let’s break down exactly how this works.

-The Power of Accelerated Depreciation
+Understanding Accelerated Depreciation

 Normally, you depreciate a commercial building over 39 years and a residential one over 27.5.
 That’s a long time to wait for your tax benefits.
 A cost segregation study changes the game by identifying parts of your property that can be written off much faster.
 Think about things like carpeting, specialty lighting, cabinetry, and even landscaping.
 These components can be reclassified into asset classes with shorter recovery periods, like 5, 7, or 15 years.
 This strategy of accelerated depreciation means you get to take larger deductions on your taxes much sooner, putting money back in your pocket when it matters most.